 Other Health & Clinical Sciences Schools in Connecticut

-670 students earned Other Health Professions and Related Clinical Sciences degrees in Connecticut in the 2020-2021 year.
+630 Other Health Professions and Related Clinical Sciences students earned their degrees in the state in <nil>.

 An Other Health & Clinical Sciences major is the 2nd most popular major in this state.